ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-styles/index.md

 |}
 </snippet>

-All rowStyle, rowClass and rowClassRules functions take a params object that implements the following interface:
+All rowStyle, rowClass and rowClassRules functions take a `RowClassParams` params object.

-<interface-documentation interfaces='["RowClassParams"]' ></interface-documentation>
+<interface-documentation interfaceName='RowClassParams' ></interface-documentation>

 As an alternative, you can also provide shorthands of the functions using an expression.
 An expression is evaluated by the grid by executing the string as if it were a Javascript expression.
 The expression has the following attributes available to it (mapping the the attributes of the equivalent